 German language for students

-German is spoken as a first language by over 100 million people, and is used as a second language in many countries.
-It has a worldwide reputation for being hard to learn, but in fact it is really not as difficult as many consider it to be.
-English and German belong to the Germanic branch of the Indo-European language family, so it is not a surprise that nearly a half of the words in English are similar to those in German.
+German is spoken as a first language by over 100 million people and is used as a second language in many countries.
+It has a worldwide reputation for being hard to learn, but in fact, it is really not as difficult as many consider it to be.
+English and German belong to the Germanic branch of the Indo-European language family, so it is not a surprise that nearly half of the words in English are similar to those in German.
 If however, you find it too difficult to learn German grammar or pronunciation, don’t worry.
 It is estimated that approximately 56% of the population in this country speak English, and there are a lot of English-speaking jobs.
 Many large global companies are waiting for your qualifications, skills and experience.
 Moreover, Basecamp creates a big, international and friendly community in its dormitories, so don’t be embarrassed to use only English there.
 Living in Germany as a British citizen doesn’t have to be a struggle.
-There are a lot of learning opportunities such as language schools, courses, tutors.
+There are a lot of learning opportunities such as language schools, courses, and tutors.
 After one lesson, you will know how to say I am 30 years old, or I live in Germany in German.

 Entertainment in Germany

 Typical German strictly adheres to the rules in the name of preserving order (Ordnung).
 It may therefore seem surprising, but Germans know how to have fun and enjoy life.
 The widely attended carnivals and festivals like Oktoberfest prove it to be true.
-Each year at the beginning of October 6 million of tourists invade Munich to celebrate Bavaria’s traditional culture and love for the finest beers.
-Aside from consumption of brewed beverages, there is a lot of live music, parades, and traditional German cuisine for 2-3 weeks.
+Each year at the beginning of October 6 million tourists invade Munich to celebrate Bavaria’s traditional culture and love for the finest beers.
+Aside from the consumption of brewed beverages, there is a lot of live music, parades, and traditional German cuisine for 2-3 weeks.

 How to live in Germany for a year and not be present at Rock Am Ring?
-It is the biggest and widely renowned rock music festival in Europe.
+It is the biggest and most widely renowned rock music festival in Europe.
 It is held in the racecourse Nürburgring and gathers all rock music royalty.
 If you are hooked on metal Rock, Punk, Indie and Alternative Rock, you can’t miss it.

 Thanks to Love Parade or MayDay electronic music became increasingly popular in recent decades.
 All German music compositions are worth exploring, from classical and baroque to electronic dance music and industrial rock.
-The largest, diverse music and entertainment industry in Europe is drawing on the legacy of Johann Sebastian Bach or Robert Schumann, Beethoven but also fascination for Tangerine Dream, Nena, Modern Talking, Die Toten Hosen, Rammstein or Scooter.
+The largest, diverse music and entertainment industry in Europe is drawing on the legacy of Johann Sebastian Bach or Robert Schumann, Beethoven but also a fascination for Tangerine Dream, Nena, Modern Talking, Die Toten Hosen, Rammstein or Scooter.

 German cuisine is also widely recognized.
 They enjoy hearty, home-cooked, full of meat dishes such as Bratkartoffeln, Rouladen, Spätzle (German noodles), Schnitzel (chop) and sausages (Wurst).
 It is heavily regional and rich in culinary treasures like Schwarzwälder Kirschtorte, Apfelstrudel, Brötchen or Pretzels.